-The tour should take you about 1h to 1h15 to complete.
+The tour should take you about one h to 1h15 to complete.
 Please note that the temperature inside de caves is normally below zero, so you should bring warm clothes.
 Unfortunately, pictures inside the cave aren’t allowed.

 Looking for more information about Austria?
 Have a look at these posts: